• Skip to primary navigation

 A classical approach to disparity estimation consists of the following steps:

-3. Calculate the disparity from the cost volume using the disparity computation module.
-For example, it can be a brute-force algorithm looking for a disparity level at which left and right feature maps match best.
+- Calculate the disparity from the cost volume using the disparity computation module.
+For example, a brute-force algorithm can look for a disparity level at which left and right feature maps match best.

 You can refer to the survey by Scharstein and Szeliski that provides an overview of the pre-deep-learning methods for stereo matching.